 WWF-UK is part of the WWF global environment network which is coordinated by WWF-World Wide Fund for Nature, a Swiss foundation, based in Gland, Switzerland.
-Sir Dave Lewis is ex officio a member of the board of WWF-World Wide Fund for Nature and Tanya Steele is a member of the WWF Network Executive Team.
+Tanya Steele is a member of the WWF Network Executive Team.
 Stephen Hay is a member of the Audit Committee of WWF-World Wide Fund for Nature.
 Within the network we influence and support policy and programme priorities, working with our WWF colleagues worldwide to achieve our objectives.
-A large portion of our programmatic activity takes place overseas through local WWF offices and other partners to whom we provide funding.
+A large portion of our programmatic activity takes place overseas through local WWF offices and other partners we provide funding to.
 We adhere to the WWF network's core standards and global values.
 In the UK, we run programmes alone or in partnership with funders and other complementary organisations.
 In addition, we undertake campaigning and advocacy activity to further our objectives.
 Details of transactions with related parties are included in Note 28 to the accounts.